 20 pages with around 4 projects is around 5 pages per project.
 For clarity and ease of conversation at interview (or between admissions panelists if you don’t need to interview) the first page of each project should describe some sort of brief/intention.
 It should sum up the starting point and theme of the project itself.
 There should be one or two show-stopper pages per project which simply contain one amazing drawing or one amazing model photo (for example) at full bleed or nearly full bleed.
 This establishes a hierarchy of content to the portfolio.
 The project does not need to have an ‘end’, it can simply contain work of a certain quality that allows a conversation to appear.
 The phrase ‘quality over quantity’ cannot be emphasised enough.
 Do not fill your portfolio with endless amounts of work, instead…

 E. Say no to work

 In an effort to make quality work and not work of quantity, be ruthless with yourself and don’t include those other pieces of work that took 10 hours to make but aren’t actually that interesting.
 Don’t put them in, and your portfolio will be clearer.
-This will save you time at interview as you won’t have to explain why there’s some random drawing of a butterfly in a project about pavements!
+This will save you time at the interview as there will be far fewer tangents.

 These are just a few pointers.
 An objective overview.
 However, portfolios are personal to the designer/maker/individual and while following these tips will help, they are only a framework.
 The applicant’s work itself, and how that work interacts with this framework, is what makes the difference.
 This is where the value of consultation lies.
 See our courses.